Noncommutative factorizations of higher sine functions in positive characteristic: Introduction

-converge to non-zero elements of $K_\infty$.
-These are special values of {\em Carlitz multiple polylogarithms}, studied in wider generality in Chang's \cite{CHA} (the author uses these series to show that the $K$-algebra of Thakur's multiple zeta values is graded by weights).
-In Theorem C below, we describe certain explicit families of non-trivial $K$-linear dependence relations among these values.
+converges in $\CC_\infty$.
+These are special values of {\em Carlitz multiple polylogarithms}, studied in wider generality in Chang's \cite{CHA} (Chang also uses these series to show that the $K$-algebra of Thakur's multiple zeta values is graded by weights).

+In Theorem C below, we describe certain explicit families of non-trivial $K$-linear dependence relations among these series.
 To describe the coefficients of these linear relations expand, for indeterminates $y_1,\ldots,y_r$, the polynomials

 where the finite sum runs over $r$-tuples $\underline{m}=(m_1,m_2,\ldots,m_r)\in\NN^r$ and the coefficients $c_{\underline{m}}$, uniquely defined, are in $A$.
-From the definition (\ref{fd}) it is visible that if $\underline{m}$ is such that there exists $j$ with $n_j\geq d$, then $c_{\underline{m}}=0$.
+From the definition (\ref{fd}) it is visible that if $\underline{m}$ is such that there exists $j$ with $m_j\geq d$, then $c_{\underline{m}}=0$.
 So the non-zero coefficients are in natural correspondence with the points of a hypercube and there are at most $d^r$ non-zero such coefficients.

-Our next result describes certain linear dependence relations with coefficients in $A$ (see Corollary \ref{finite-version-imply-Theorem-C}):
+Our next result describes certain linear dependence relations with coefficients in $A$ (see Corollary \ref{finite-version-imply-Theorem-C}; we set $\tau^r(X^i)=X^{iq^r}$):

 {\bf Theorem C. }